mattpolzin/OpenAPIDiff/README.md

 This is a WIP diffing library for OpenAPI documentation.
 It produces a hierarchical list of changes between two versions of an API.
 Only OpenAPI v3.x is supported.

 ## Example
-To see an example of what this library produces when run against two JSON OpenAPI documents with the markdown option, take a look at the `example` folder.
+To see an example of what this library produces when run against two YAML OpenAPI documents with the markdown option, take a look at the `example` folder.

 ## Usage
 ### Executable